 History of Karst Camp

-The Gallatin River is also the home to our Fly Fishing Center at the historic Karst Camp in Big Sky, MT.
-This private river front property has access to a great fishing and also boasts plenty of space to optimize the learning process.
+The Gallatin River is also the home to our Fly Fishing Center in Big Sky, MT at the historic Karst Camp.
+Our private river front property has access to a great fishing and also boasts plenty of space to optimize the learning process.
 The shop is open for rentals as well as being the base for our Learn to Fly Fish program.

 Originally a dude ranch, Karst Camp was established in 1901 by Pete Karst.
 The camp began as the gateway to Yellowstone National Park for early tourists.
 The camp, known as Karst Stage Stop Inn, saw up to 600 tourists per summer with 25 guests cabins.
 In 1937 Karst built a tow rope for skiers, (which has since vanished), as well as a bar and brothel for local miners.
 Visitors can imagine the rugged conditions both residents and tourists endured to appreciate Yellowstone Country 100 years ago.